 There are some free tools you can use to get an idea of what people are looking for around your business.
 KW Finder, SemRush, Answer the Public and Keyword Planner are a few.
 They usually have a free trial or give you some basic information on search volume and how many other people are writing about this topic.

 Start by putting in some words that describe what your business does.
 Get specific about it and see what suggestions they come up with.
-It will show you what people are typing into the search engines.
+It’ll show you what people are typing into the search engines.
 This should then give you a question or two that you can answer with your blog.

 Not only are you getting ideas to write about, but you also know that it’s about a subject people want to read about.